4. Programming the Chip#

 • the -d is not required but will provide some output to review the conversion process.

-• you can choose your own filename for the json file, but a .json is recommended.
+• you can choose your own filename for the json file, but a .json extension is recommended.

 • -d is not required but will provide output so you can review the conversion.